tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器伸缩/操作指南/查看监控_intl_en.md

 </tr>
 <tr>
 <td>First Choice Not Viable (Count)</td>
-<td>Number of game server sessions that have been successfully placed but not in the preferred server fleet, as it is considered as nonviable (for example, it is a Spot fleet with a high interruption rate)</td>
+<td>Number of game server sessions that are placed in to a fleet other than the preferred one as the preferred one is nonviable (for example, it is a Spot fleet with a high interruption rate)</td>
 </tr>
 <tr>
 <td>First Choice Out of Capacity (Count)</td>
-<td>Number of game server sessions that have been successfully placed but not in the preferred server fleet, as it has no available resources</td>
+<td>Number of game server sessions that are placed in to a fleet other than the preferred one as the preferred fleet does not have available resources</td>
 </tr>
 <tr>
 <td>Lowest Latency Placement (Count)</td>
-<td>Number of game server sessions that have been successfully placed into the region with the lowest latency for players</td>
+<td>Number of game server sessions that are placed into the region with the lowest latency for players</td>
 </tr>
 <tr>
 <td>Placements Canceled (Count)</td>